Espen Baardsen: Club career

 In 1995 Baardsen was spotted by English team Tottenham Hotspur while he was playing for the San Francisco United All Blacks of the USISL.
 Tottenham offered him a contract.
 He made his debut for the team in the spring of 1997 against Liverpool at Anfield.
 Despite good performances, including a 0–0 draw away to rivals Arsenal, he was unable to become the team's first-choice keeper, but finished his time at the North London club with a League Cup winners medal from 1999.
 Spurs played eight matches en route to winning the cup and Baardsen started three of those matches (Ian Walker started four and Hans Segers one).

 In 2000 Baardsen, seeking first-team football, signed for Watford for a fee of £1.25 million.
 However, towards the end of the 2000–01 season he lost his place in the team to veteran Alec Chamberlain.
-Although he returned to the side under new manager Gianluca Vialli in 2001–02, and saved a Mark Robins penalty to help his team beat Rotherham United 3-2 in an early season game, he was again displaced by Chamberlain.
+Although he returned to the side under new manager Gianluca Vialli in 2001–02, and saved a Mark Robins penalty to help his team beat Rotherham United 3–2 in an early season game, he was again displaced by Chamberlain.

 In 2002, he had a short spell at Everton.
 In his sole game for the club he conceded 4 goals in a 4–3 loss to his former club Tottenham Hotspur.

 Claiming to have lost interest in the game, Baardsen retired from football aged only 25.

 International career

 At international level, Baardsen played more than 20 matches for the Norwegian under-21 team, and also won four caps for the senior side.
-Baardsen won a bronze medal in the 1998 UEFA European Under-21 Football Championship in Romania, during which he received the "Best Goalkeeper of the Tournament" award.
+Baardsen won a bronze medal in the 1998 UEFA European Under-21 Championship in Romania, during which he received the "Best Goalkeeper of the Tournament" award.
 He made his debut for Norway in a September 1998 European Championship qualifying match against Latvia.
 Before that match, he was already part of Norway's 1998 World Cup squad as third-choice goalkeeper, despite the fact that he had never lived in Norway in his entire life.
 His last international match was a friendly against Iceland in January 2000.